apiology/op-env/README.rst

 **What if I have more than one environment?**

-Currently you can use the ``--name`` / ``-n`` flag to point to a particular 1Password item title.
+Currently you can use the ``--title`` / ``-t`` flag to point to a particular 1Password item title.
 All tags from that item will be added.

 In the future I could imagine having some new flag that down-selects by requiring a certain tag (e.g., ``web-server-prod``) or perhaps vault be applied to the 1Password entry to downselect to the right set of entries.
 File an issue if you're interested in taking this on!